adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	// and this
 	var myObj = Object.create();

+	// and this
+	var myObj = new Object();

 Each of these solves different problems.
-Now for the purposes of this demo, I am going to assume you wanted the ECMAScript 5 features that we discussed earlier.
-You wanted to ensure a property is not writeable.
+Now for the purposes of this demo, I am going to assume you wanted the ECMAScript 5 features that we discussed earlier (writeable, enumerable etc).

 	var lib = {};
 	if(Object.create) {